rafegoldberg/sass-map-Set/README.md

   ));
 ```

 > **Note**: You might've noticed that we're assigning the return value of the `Ui-add()` call to variable.
 This is because Sass only permits function calls from the right-hand side of an assignment statement.
-Though the variable will be identical to the passed map, you should always use the `Ds()` method– rather than the refrence variable –to access config values.
+Though the variable will be identical to the passed map, you should always use the `Ui()` method– rather than the refrence variable –to access config values.

 #### Retrieving Config Values